Aridhia-Open-Source/PHEMS_federated_node/DEPLOYMENT.md

 The secrets to be created are:
 - Db credentials for the FN webserver to use (not where the dataset is)
 - CR credentials (for the basic ghcr.io repo, you can create a personal access token with the `repo` and `write:packages` permissions.
 Use the generated token as password, and your github username)
-- Azure storage account credentials (if used)
+- Azure storage account credentials (if deploying on azure)
+- Certificate auto-renewal credentials (if needed)

 If you plan to deploy on a dedicated namespace, create it manually first or the secrets creation will fail
 ```sh